Leah Remini Pitches Major ‘DWTS’ Rule Change After Lamar Odom’s Unfair Elimination: ‘Zero Dance Experience!’

-Leah Remini is speaking out following her stint as a guest judge on Dancing With the Stars.
-The outspoken actress says she who would like to see some changes to the rule book following Lamar Odom’s unfortunate elimination from the ABC dancing competition earlier this week.
+Leah Remini is speaking out following her stint as a guest judge on Dancing with the Stars.
+The outspoken actress says she would like to see some changes to the rule book following Lamar Odom’s unfortunate elimination from the ABC dancing competition earlier this week.

 During her night as a guest judge alongside veteran dancers Len Goodman, Carrie Ann Inaba, and Bruno Tonioli, Remini was a champion for the show’s underdog celebrity contestants.
-The former King of Queens star went so far as to give Odom a score fo a “7” for his Viennese waltz with Peta Murgatroyd, while Goodman and Tonioli gave the retired NBA player a “4.”
+The former King of Queens star went so far as to give Odom a score of seven for his Viennese waltz with Peta Murgatroyd, while Goodman and Tonioli gave the retired NBA player a four.

 In an interview posted by Us Weekly, Remini admitted she boosted Odom’s score in the hopes it would keep him in the competition.
-The Leah Remini: Scientology and the Aftermath star pointed out that Odom is not a dancer and she expressed compassion for him.
+The Leah Remini: Scientology and the Aftermath star pointed out that Odom is not a dancer, and she expressed compassion for him.
 On the show, Odom opened up about his near-fatal, accidental overdose which resulted in ongoing memory loss and balance issues.

 “I don’t think that people really understood how hard it is for Lamar.
 He’s not a dancer, he’s a man in sports who is used to putting on a game face and I don’t know if everybody at home can see through that.
 It’s not an easy thing to do for someone who is not used to performing.”